-The Narcotics/Intelligence Bureau, led by Chief John P. Gerken, Jr., is responsible for the investigation and prosecution of individuals who traffic and distribute illegal drugs in our communities.
+The Narcotics/Intelligence Bureau, led by Chief Ryan D. Haggerty, is responsible for the investigation and prosecution of individuals who traffic and distribute illegal drugs in our communities.

 Over the past several years, there has been a concerning rise in opioid-related overdose deaths in Erie County.
 The District Attorney’s Office has approached the opioid epidemic on two primary fronts – through treatment and enforcement.
-Under the leadership of District Attorney John Flynn, our office and our partners have engaged in a multi-faceted approach to combat this growing public safety and public health epidemic, including the establishment of the first Opioid Intervention Court program in our nation.
+Our office and our partners in law enforcement have engaged in a multi-faceted approach to combat this growing public safety and public health epidemic, including the establishment of the first Opiate Crisis Intervention Court program in our nation

 Enforcement